 Drawing the Line Between Helping and Enabling

 Arguably the biggest struggle for many family members whose loved ones struggle with addiction to drugs or alcohol is knowing when to help and when to step back.
-Even when family members have the best of intentions, they can end up ultimately hurting a patient’s recovery.
+Even when family members have the best intentions, they can ultimately hurt a client’s recovery if they respond inappropriately or enable their loved one in their addiction.

 Because of this, therapy focuses on information about enabling behaviors.
-This is when someone wants to help individuals suffering from addiction, but their actions actually set back their recovery.
-Examples might include picking up patients from rehab before treatment is complete, lying about their behavior to others or offering money.
+Enabling is any behavior that allows an addict to continue on the path of self-destruction.
+It’s easy to enable family members because we love them; however, enabling a loved one prevents them from getting the help they need.
+Examples might include picking up a family member from rehab before treatment is complete, lying about their behavior to others, or giving them money.

 Through therapy, family members can see that patients have to go through a certain process to reach and maintain sobriety.
 Offering too much help, or enabling, can limit the success of patients in the long run.